eagle-io/docs/source/topics/views/map/index.rst

 Remove marker
 -------------
 |icon-remove| Select *Remove marker* from the map marker context menu to remove the marker from the map.
 This operation resets the location coordinates only.
-It does not delete the Location Node or any historic data.
+It will not delete the Location Node or any historic data.

 .. note::
-	The location must use Fixed Coordinates and you must have configure permission for the Workspace to Add, Reposition or Remove the marker.
-Locations with Dynamic Coordinates will automatically be added, repositioned and removed as the coordinate Source receives updates.
+	The Location must use Fixed Coordinates and you must have *configure* permission for the Workspace to Add, Reposition or Remove the marker.
+Locations with Dynamic Coordinates will automatically be added, repositioned and removed as the Source receives updates.